 If your boundaries are solid and that doesn’t work.

 They may tell you that you’re a horrible person.

 They may then shift onto how amazing their new partner is, and they don’t need you anyway.
 Or that they just want the best for you.

-They may leave you alone for a while even years, then they’ll start all over again.
+They may leave you alone for a while even years, and then they’ll start all over again.

 Do not fall for their tricks, keep moving forward, no contact, grey rock, stay strong, enjoy your freedom, narcissists know they can pull ex’s back in, that trauma bond lasts and it completely normal to want to go back, but you need to remember how bad they made you feel.
 No reaction, no contact, grey rock.

 You can, and you will recover from this.

 Click the link below for the full online course to help you understand and overcome narcissistic abuse, with a link inside to free access for the hidden online support group, with daily advice and support from me, alongside other survivors doing the course.